DroidCoderz/dragot-coin/README.md

 Mining Sprinks will produce Magic Sigils that are archived and indexed in the Grimoire Dictionary.

-A Dragot coins are rewarded for mining Sprinks and generating three Magic Sigils in the Grimoire Dictionary.
+Dragot coins are rewarded for mining Sprinks and generating three Magic Sigils in the Grimoire Dictionary.

 The Sprinkler-Chain communicates using the "Python Flask Framework" (PFF) providing blockchain endpoint mapping, allowing data transfer via the HTTPS protocol.